 Rotating Flavors: Some dogs prefer variety and that's fine!
 Because all of our foods are baked and all have a similar Guaranteed Analysis, you can immediately switch between Pinto Canyon recipes.
 A gradual transition is typically not necessary between our foods!

-Wet Food: Another great quality of oven-baked food is that it doesn't swell and get all gross when wet, so if your dog prefers wet food, or has sensitive teeth, just add a little lukewarm water over the kibble, let it sit for a couple of minutes, and your dog can enjoy a wet meal!
+Wet Food: Another great quality of oven-baked food is that it doesn't swell and get all gross when wet.
+If your dog prefers wet food, or has sensitive teeth, simply pour a little lukewarm water over the kibble, let it sit for a couple of minutes, and your dog can enjoy a moist meal!

 Overweight Pets: Humans and pets both have to push away from the table.
 We find many pet owners that have switched to Pinto Canyon products are still feeding the amount of food they formerly fed.
 With concentrated Pinto Canyon super premium foods, it is best to feed at least 25% less.
 Pets, like humans, require a little time for the stomach to adjust and to reduce their food intake to the proper amount.
 During this period of reducing the amount fed to a dog, add lightly cooked vegetables of all types—carrots, rice, broccoli, potatoes, celery, green beans, and pasta.
 This is great for your dog's health.

 Soft Stool: Premium oven-baked dog food is nutritionally rich and has no useless fillers.
 During a change to a premium food, some pets may have a softer stool.
 A premium food will start cleaning the pet's digestive tract rather than just passing though the system.
 In time you will have a firmer, much smaller stool for easy clean-up.
 Adding cooked white rice (not instant) or vegetables to the food until the dog's system adjusts will add fiber to the diet which will firm the stool and also make the dog feel more full.